OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **HTTPS.** For sites hosted by Outpost, we offer free HTTPS by default, including those using custom domains, via [Let’s Encrypt](https://letsencrypt.org/).
 By signing up for Outpost hosting and using a custom domain, you authorize us to act on the domain name registrant’s behalf (by requesting the necessary certificates, for example) for the sole purpose of providing HTTPS on your website.

 **Attribution.** We may display attribution text or links in your website footer or toolbar, noting that your website is powered by Oupost.pub or attributing the creator of your theme, for example.
 **Email** We send emails and create mailboxes for you associated with your Domain Name, using Mailgun..
-Your use of email is subject to Mailgun’s policies, including Mailguns’s [Terms of Service](https://www.mailgun.com/terms/).
+Your use of these email is subject to Mailgun’s policies, including Mailguns’s [Terms of Service](https://www.mailgun.com/terms/).
 Don't be a spammer.
-**DNS Services.** We work with third-party Domain Name Service providers to provide domain name services, such as making sure your emails get sent from your domain and that your website loads.
+**DNS Services.** We sometimes work with third-party Domain Name Service providers to provide domain name services, such as making sure your emails get sent from your domain and that your website loads.
 You'll need to change your website's DNS servers to point to the service we contract with.
 You remain responsible for paying for your domain name and making sure it does not expire, as we are not a domain name reseller.

 **Your Relationships with Your Subscribers**